istio/istio.io/content/docs/concepts/traffic-management/routing/service-entries/index.md

     service entries, but to change the authentication method, you can configure a destination rule for the service entry.

--  A **mesh-external** service entry adds a service running on infrastructure outside the network of the mesh.
+-  A **mesh-external** service entry adds a service without and Envoy proxy to the mesh.
 You configure a mesh-external service entry so that a service inside the mesh can make API calls to an external server.
-   When you add a mesh external service entry, you don't need to configure an egress gateway.
+You can use service entries with an egress gateway to ensure all external services are accessed though a single exit point.

     mTLS is disabled by default for mesh-external service entries, but you can change the authentication method by configuring a destination rule for the